New York COVID hospitalizations continue to rise, 3.13% average positivity rate statewide

 “Those who remain unvaccinated leave themselves and their loved ones exposed to the Delta variant making its way across the country,” Gov. Cuomo said.
 “We’ve come so far and we can’t afford to go backward on the progress we’ve made in our fight against the virus.
 The vaccine is safe, effective, easily accessible and the best way to keep your community safe.
 If you haven’t already, get yours today.”

-With 91 new COVID-19 hospitalizations statewide, New York now has 1,813 patients with the virus receiving treatment.
+With 91 new COVID-19 hospitalizations statewide, New York now has 1,813 hospitalized patients with the virus, as of Tuesday afternoon.
 Exactly one month ago, the state reported 352 COVID-19 hospitalizations statewide.

 Tuesday’s data is summarized below: